grisha765/yggdrasil-py-gtk/readme.md

 - Start or stop your local Yggdrasil node with a single switch.
 - Live display of the node’s IPv6 address and subnet once connected.
-- Edit or reset the `PrivateKey` used by Yggdrasil without leaving the app.
 - Add or remove peers on the fly; changes are immediately saved to `config.json`.
 - Auto‑generates a minimal config on first launch and keeps `AdminListen` in sync.
 - Self‑contained binary produced via Nuitka for easy distribution.